junxit/us-congress-bills-109/bill.md

 >   - **(9)** A solicitation for a contract shall first be made to Federal Prison Industries using other than competitive procedures if the product or service to be acquired would otherwise be furnished by a contractor performing the work outside of the United States.
 > - **(c)** *Offers from Federal Prison Industries* (1) A timely offer received from Federal Prison Industries to furnish a product or service to a Federal department or agency shall be considered for award without limitation as to the dollar value of the proposed purchase, unless the contract opportunity has been reserved for competition exclusively among small business concerns pursuant to section 15(a) of the Small Business Act (15 U.S.C.
 644(a)) and its implementing regulations.
 >   - **(2)**
->     - **(A)** Any offer made by Federal Prison Industries to furnish a product or service may exclude from the offer the price of the following:
+>     - **(A)** Any offer made by Federal Prison Industries to furnish a product or service may exclude from the offered price the following:
 >       - **(i)** The costs related to security of the facilities at which the contract will be performed.
 >       - **(ii)** The costs of educating and training the prison work force performing the contract.
 >       - **(iii)** Excess capital costs of machinery and excess inventories used within a prison environment that are the result of the unique environment of prison life.